Norway & North Cape – Magic of the Arctic Winter

 You will never forget your first approach to Lofoten.
 The sight of the massive Lofoten Wall with snow-covered mountains rising straight out of the sea is truly awesome.

 We dock at Reine in the morning hours - a perfect spot to continue your winter adventure.
-Join the included excursion to the small fishing village of Å. Here you can visit the Norwegian Fishing Village Museum.
+Perhaps visit the small fishing village of Å. Here you can visit the Norwegian Fishing Village Museum.
 Walk among the old coastal buildings to get a sense of everyday life at the Lofoten fisheries over the last 250 years.
 We also offer optional excursions to explore more of the winter nature in Lofoten.

 We continue to Svolvær and visit a fishing village steeped in age-old seagoing traditions.
 Take part in exciting activities to explore the surrounding islands, steep mountains, beautiful beaches, and sheltered bays.
 Shops, galleries, cafés, and restaurants are scattered throughout the town.